-FDA will continue to play a critical role in facilitating increased access to biosimilars through efficient review, continuing and increasing education and outreach regarding biosimilars, utilizing and contributing to regulatory science information that will facilitate development and uptake, and collaboration with external stakeholders, both at home and abroad to support biosimilar development, review, education, and outreach.
+FDA will continue to play a critical role in facilitating increased access to biosimilars through conducting efficient reviews; continuing and increasing education and outreach regarding biosimilars; utilizing and contributing to regulatory science information that will facilitate development; and collaborating with external stakeholders, both at home and abroad, to support biosimilar development, review, education, and outreach.
 FDA is committed to a transparent, science-based regulation of biosimilar biological products that maintains the dynamic balance between innovation and timely access, as Congress intended.